Esteban Paredes: International goals

-Post-retirement
+Managerial career

-In February 2024, Paredes assumed as sport manager of Santiago Morning, the club with which he began his playing career.
+In February 2024, Paredes assumed the role of sport manager of Santiago Morning, the club with which he began his playing career.

 In December 2024, Paredes graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).

+In March 2026, Paredes was appointed as the manager of Santiago Morning in the Segunda División Profesional de Chile.

 Personal life

 His son, Esteban Paredes Lastra, was with the Colo-Colo youth ranks and then moved to Palestino when his father left Colo-Colo.

-In August 2022, he joined TNT Sports Chile as the co-host of the cooking and talk show Sabor a Gol (Flavor of Goal) alongside the chef Tomás Olivera.
+In August 2022, he joined TNT Sports Chile as the co-host of the cooking and talk show Sabor a Gol (Flavour of Goal) alongside the chef Tomás Olivera.

-He is currently the face of a sport betting app named Juega en Linea.
+He is currently the face of a sports betting app named Juega en Linea.

 In October 2025, Paredes entered the dance TV show Fiebre de Baile (Dance Fever) from Chilevisión.

+Paredes and the kinesiologist Wilson Ferrada founded Santiago United Academy, a football academy focused in American and Chilean players.